Leipip/leightonoff/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on https://github.com/leightonoff/NoteBook
+- 🔭 I’m currently working on https://github.com/leightonoff/NoteBook & a private project
 - 🌱 I’m currently learning how to use React Web framework
 - ⚡ Fun fact: I'm currently studying computer engineering
 <!--
 **leightonoff/leightonoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.